Philippines RH Act: Rx for controversy

 and objectors have been accused of withholding

-information simply because they declined to provide
+information simply because they decline to provide

 contact information for providers of morally